paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 xp: 100
 ```

 Welcome to your first coding exercise.
 Below you find the instructions.
 On the right you find example code.
 On the lower right you have the R console in which you can try out code.
+We'll analyze Twitter data of members of the German Bundestag (a time period of 7 days).

 Write the solution in the panel to the right, try it out with "Run Code".
 If you think that you found the solution push "Submit answer".